kanzenminarai/rcg/README.md

 ```

 ### Contribution
-Forking and merging back changes to this project will be analysed and may be accepted according to the analysis, send an email using the one in the LICENSE file.
+Forking and merging back changes to this project will be analysed and may be accepted according to the analysis, send a message
+on discord: **kanzentaiwa** or even an email using the one in the LICENSE file.

 ### License
 This software is under the [MIT License](./LICENSE).